shawon017/CRUK/README.md

 E.g. - I needed this ETL_Job_3 -->  Crawler 3 and Crawler 4 --> ETL_Job_4_Load_to_DB
 but the current CDK is working like - ETL_Job_3 -->  Crawler 3 and Crawler 4
                                                 -->  ETL_Job_4_Load_to_DB

+13 Jul 10:30 pm - Another important thing just noticed that The AWS CDK deploys resources concurrently by default, so it can try to create the trigger before the job.
+This can be solved by adding an explicit dependency to ensure the job is created before the trigger.

 Thank you!